awsdocs/aws-snowball-developer-guide/doc_source/using-adapter.md

 --------

-This guide is for the Snowball Edge \(100 TB of storage space\)\.
+This guide is for the Snowball Edge\.
 If you are looking for documentation for the Snowball, see the [AWS Snowball User Guide](http://docs.aws.amazon.com/snowball/latest/ug/whatissnowball.html)\.

 --------

 # Using the Amazon S3 Adapter<a name="using-adapter"></a>

-Following, you can find an overview of the Amazon S3 Adapter for Snowball, which allows you to programmatically transfer data to and from the AWS Snowball Edge appliance using Amazon S3 REST API actions\.
+Following, you can find an overview of the Amazon S3 Adapter for Snowball, which allows you to programmatically transfer data to and from the AWS Snowball Edge device using Amazon S3 REST API actions\.
 This Amazon S3 REST API support is limited to a subset of actions\.
 You can use this subset of actions with one of the AWS SDKs to transfer data programmatically\.
 You can also use the subset of supported AWS Command Line Interface \(AWS CLI\) commands for Amazon S3 to transfer data programmatically\.

 If your solution uses the AWS SDK for Java version 1\.11\.0 or newer, you must use the following `S3ClientOptions`:
 + `disableChunkedEncoding()` – Indicates that chunked encoding is not supported with the adapter\.